charlesvestal/extending-move/README.md

 cd /data/UserData/extending-move
 cp -r /opt/move/HttpRoot/fonts /data/UserData/extending-move/static/
 python3 -m gunicorn -c gunicorn_config.py move_webserver:app
+# logs will be written to move-webserver.log
 ```

+You can inspect the log file with `cat move-webserver.log` if the server fails
+to start or respond.

 The server will be accessible at http://move.local:909